Changes To Canadian Natural Health Products Labelling Requirements - Healthcare - Canada

 The Amending Regulations will only require ingestible products (products that can be inhaled, ingested or inserted into the body), products for ophthalmic use (products relating to the eye), and mouthwashes to require specific security features.6 This change will reduce the amount of products that require secured packaging, including sunscreen, and takes a similar approach to other countries like the United States.

 The Amending Regulations allow for some flexibilities regarding the formatting specifications, particularly when it comes to size of the immediate container of the product.
-Flexibilities include among other things, having a partial PFT on the label with a leaflet insert that includes the full table.
+The flexibilities include, among other things, having a partial PFT on the label with a leaflet insert that includes the full table.
 Also, the use of innovative labels such as peel-backs, accordion labels, and fold-out labels are acceptable given space constraints.

 Footnotes